 These courses mimic the rigor of college coursework.
 They are taught by our teachers and students can pay to take the exam in May.
-If a student scores a 3 or higher on the exam, some colleges will accept the credits.
+If a student scores a 3 or higher on the exam, some colleges will take it as credit.